2010 Open de Nice Côte d'Azur – Singles

+This was the first staging of this tournament and came 15 years after an ATP Tour event was last held at the same venue under a different name.

 Richard Gasquet won in the final 6–3, 5–7, 7–6^{(7–5)} against Fernando Verdasco, to end his two and a half year title drought.

 Seeds

 The top four seeds receive a bye into the second round.